 Review – The Lord Gave Me a Temple – Giant Game Board

-Print another set of the following pictures: heaven, earth, and celestial glory scenes.
+Print another set of the following pictures from the original post for how to teach this song: heaven, earth, and celestial glory scenes.
 Print the larger version of the boy figures, and cut out each one (the words are to use as a visual aid for the song line “claim blessings promised me”).

 Items needed: 24 papers, tape, sticky tack, the word pages for both verses (from the original set of visual aids).

 Make a giant game board on the walls of the Primary room by starting with the heaven scene and then taping twelve papers in a horizontal row next to it.
 Put the earth scene at the end of the twelve papers, and then put another twelve papers in a row past the earth scene.
 Put the celestial glory scene as the finish.
 Put sticky tack on the back of the spirit figure of the boy and put him on the heaven scene.
 The boy figure is the game piece, and the papers are the game spaces.